Timeline Visuals — Balancing Customization, Accessibility, and Scale

 • Dense planning scenarios with overlapping activities

-The feedback focused on outcomes, not UI:
+The feedback focused on outcomes:

 • Timelines were easier to read